 Timothy Holahan is an osteopathic doctor and assistant professor of medicine specializing in geriatrics and palliative care at University of Rochester Medical Center.
 He is also medical director of The Hurlbut, Penfield Place and Woodside Manor.

 “There is a little apprehension which I think is normal, but we’ve definitely opened up,” Holahan said.

 During the height of the quarantine, most providers began offering telemedicine to resolve as many routine cases as possible.

 “We still try to take advantage of telemedicine as much as possible to limit exposure,” Holahan said.
 “We have started to do our basic health maintenance things now.
 They’re now clinically indicated.”

 Things such as podiatry, optometry and dental care may be safely delayed for a short time for most patients; however, Holahan said that it is important to take care of these healthcare needs now, before a problem develops.

 To reassure older adults concerned about COVID-19, he said that the community prevalence makes a difference.

 “In Rochester, we have a low prevalence, which means it is safer,” Holahan said.
 “We have to revisit this if those numbers change.”

 The protocols at doctor’s offices also matter.
-Holahan said that as long as proper cleaning procedures and protective gear are used, it’s safe to continue doctor’s visits.
+Holahan said that as long as proper medical office cleaning procedures and protective gear are used, it’s safe to continue doctor’s visits.

 He especially encourages older adults to seek their flu vaccination and other care “before flu season gets worse and it gets really cold out,” Holahan said.
 “It is clinically necessary.
 You can only put it off so long.”